 My Top 10 Worst Horror Movies of 2014

-2. The Battery - aka Two drunken baseball players trapped in a car by zombies during a low-budget clone of "The Walking Dead".
+2. The Battery - aka Two drunken baseball players trapped in a car by zombies during a micro-budget clone of "The Walking Dead".
 Fucking dreck.
 I can't stand "The Walking Dead" either.

 4. Annabelle - boring as shit sequel to "The Conjuring" which was also boring as shit.
 Sorry again, James Wan, if you accidentally read this, it's nothing personal, but you already know that I didn't like your ghostie movies.